 No, any trademark registered in India will be valid only in India.
 However, some countries use the trademark filing in India as a basis for registering the trademark in their country.

 Yes, a foreign person or a foreign entity can apply for trademark registration in India.

 Trademark application can be filed with the trademark registry in a matter of 1 - 3 days.
 However, it will typically take 6 to 24 months for the registry to complete their formalities and provide registration for the trademark.

 The TM mark can be used along with the trademark once the trademark application is filed with the Controller General of Patents Designs and Trademarks.

 The ® mark can be used once the trademark application is approved by the Controller General of Patents Designs and Trademarks and trademark registration is provided.

-Registered trademarks are valid for 10 years from date of filing.
+Registered trademarks are valid for 10 years from the date of filing.
 The owner of the mark can file for renewal to keep the trademark protection current prior to the end of its validity.

 If the trademark examiner sends a hearing notice to the applicant and if there is no response to the hearing notice within 30 days of receipt, then the application is automatically refused.
 In such a case, a new application needs to be filed.